 Instead of subscribing to the “Why me?
-Why am I not good enough?” dialogue, know and OWN this: the narcissist was put in your path NOT as an indicator of your lack of value but as a spiritual northern star.
+Why am I not good enough?” dialogue, know this: the narcissist was put in your path not as an indicator of your lack of value but as a spiritual northern star.

 And we all know what northern starts do, don’t we?
 They are there to guide us; to point us onto where we need to be.
 NOT to be the Happily Ever After, end-all-be-all.

-If you recognize dating a narcissist as the northern star that he/she IS, you’ll be open to the motivation that your involvement with them provides – motivation to work on loving yourself, owning your decisions, trusting your gut and having your own back.
+If you recognize dating a narcissist as the northern star that he/she IS, you’ll be open to the motivation that your involvement with them provides – motivation to work on loving yourself, owning your decisions, acting on your intuition, and having your own back.